 Spark Corps is a design non profit at the intersection of design and social impact.
 We believe in providing professional development and mentorship to young designers while also creating high quality design work for non-profits and social impact organization.
 To do this, we pull on our strengths in visual design, critical thinking and global awareness.
 This skill set allows us to communicate the needs and missions of our partners while also allowing us to develop designs that provoke thought and inspire change.

 We also believe in providing services to all groups that produce work for social impact, regardless of social, religious, and economic identifiers.
 We find it important that the organizations we partner with also reflect these values.

 Spark Your Design Creativity is an activity book that introduces kids to design while also helping them to build skills to foster creativity and 21st century thinking.
 This Summer, our design apprentices led a Kickstarter campaign raising over $7,000 to get our first shipment of 500 books!
-Now, you can purchase your very own copy on Amazon.

-Spark Corps Year In Review
+The 2016 Spark Corps Year In Review

-In the summer 2015, Spark Corps welcomed it's first class of corps members via an 8 week beta program.
+In the summer 2015, Spark Corps welcomed its first class of corps members via an 8 week beta program.
 During the program, Orange Sparkle Ball shadowed Allie Miller and Grace Cha to document their experience.